Why Carbs Have Been Demonized

-Faro is a whole grain that is filled with beneficial nutrients for your health.
-Faro can be used in salads, soups, wraps, and sides.
+Farro is a whole grain that is filled with beneficial nutrients for your health.
+Farro can be used in salads, soups, wraps, and sides.
 Similar to quinoa, farro can be a good option used in place of oats for breakfast bowls.

-Faro contains fiber, protein, zinc, iron, and magnesium.
-Faro is another grain that is packed with protein making it an easy option to create a balanced meal.
+Farro contains fiber, protein, zinc, iron, and magnesium.
+Farro is another grain that is packed with protein making it an easy option to create a balanced meal.

-Oranges are a citrus fruit that grows in many varieties.
-They are well known as immunity boosters due to their hefty dose of vitamin C but they offer many additional health benefits.
+Oranges are well known as immunity boosters due to their hefty dose of vitamin C, but they offer many additional health benefits.

 Oranges are great on-the-go snacks because their peel serves a protective transport, all you have to do is peel and eat.
 Oranges can also be enjoyed in salads, breakfast, baked goods, and more.